81 Armoured Brigade (South Africa): Higher Command

-Units mechanised and armoured
+Units mechanized and armored

-The Brigade's philosophy was to be up-armoured and highly mobile.
-All units in the Brigade irrelevant of their Corps was either to be armoured or mechanised.
-In light of this the Saracen armoured car was used for the last time by Regiment Northern Transvaal and the new Ratel Infantry Fighting Vehicle was introduced.
-Mechanised elements were also introduced to 17 Field Artillery where the Sexton, a 25-pounder artillery gun mounted on Sherman chassis was introduced.
-Mechanised infantry was a new concept in 1975, the biggest change being the increase in tempo and close proximity to armour in battle.
-In 1976, 40 command group members of Regiment Northern Transvaal underwent mechanised conversion training at 1 SAI.
-Pretoria Regiment was also busy converting at the same time to a modernised version of the Centurion Tank, the Oliphant at the School of Armour.
-2 Light Horse, the Brigades armoured car regiment, was attached following Operation Savannah to service in South West Africa and therefore was not involved in the mechanisation program at that stage.
+The Brigade's philosophy was to be up-armored and highly mobile.
+All units in the Brigade irrelevant of their Corps was either to be armored or mechanized.
+In light of this the Saracen armored car was used for the last time by Regiment Northern Transvaal and the new Ratel Infantry Fighting Vehicle was introduced.
+Mechanized elements were also introduced to 17 Field Artillery where the Sexton, a 25-pounder artillery gun mounted on Sherman chassis was introduced.
+Mechanized infantry was a new concept in 1975, the biggest change being the increase in tempo and close proximity to Armour in battle.
+In 1976, 40 command group members of Regiment Northern Transvaal underwent mechanized conversion training at 1 SAI.
+Pretoria Regiment was also busy converting at the same time to a modernized version of the Centurion Tank, the Oliphant at the School of Armour.
+2 Light Horse, the Brigades armored car regiment, was attached following Operation Savannah to service in South West Africa and therefore was not involved in the mechanization program at that stage.

 Brigade Training and Exercises

-81 Armoured Brigade conducted its first training exercise at the General de Wet Training Range, Tempe, near Bloemfontein in September 1975 with Exercise Mainstay.
+81 Armored Brigade conducted its first training exercise at the [General de Wet] Training Range, Tempe, near Bloemfontein in September 1975 with Exercise Mainstay.
 Three combat groups were activated.
 Over a period of three months, the area was allocated from one combat group to the next.